Chitransh-Saini/indian-banking-dataware-project/analytics/README.md

 | `sales_analysis.sql` | Transaction volume trends | MoM trend, weekday/weekend pattern, which tier drives a given month's swing |
 | `performance_analysis.sql` | Location-level performance | YoY growth by location, over/under-performers, volume vs. value-per-transaction |

-## How to use this section in your resume/portfolio
-Don't just link the files — write 2-3 sentences per file stating the **actual finding** once you run these against the real dataset, e.g.:

-> "Identified that HNI-tier customers (18% of balance value) transact
-> 40% less frequently than Mass Affluent customers — flagged as a
-> wallet-share risk and a target segment for a relationship-banking
-> outreach program."

-That sentence — a number + an interpretation + a recommendation — is what turns this from "I wrote SQL" into "I did analysis."
-Fill in the real numbers after running the queries; don't guess them.

 ## Attribution
 The bronze/silver/gold pipeline pattern in this repository follows the